RMS Carpathia: Sinking of RMS Titanic and Carpathias rescue of survivors

 Rostron ordered the ship's heating and hot water cut off in order to make as much steam as possible available for the engines, and had extra lookouts on watch to spot icebergs.
 He ordered three doctors to wait in each of the classes' dining saloons to tend to survivors of each class, and for blankets, ladders, and mail sacks to be put at each gangway door for survivors.
+Joseph Zupichich, a steward, recalled the captain telling the crew, "We are in danger.
+I am risking your lives.
+The Titanic is in trouble and is sinking and we have to go help them."

 Cottam, meanwhile, messaged Titanic that Carpathia was coming as quickly as possible and that they expected to reach their location within four hours.
 Cottam refrained from sending more signals after this, trying to keep the network clear for Titanics distress signals.
 Carpathia reached the edge of the ice field by 2:45 a.m., and for the next two hours dodged icebergs as small growlers of ice ground along the hull plates.
-Carpathia arrived at the distress call's position at 4:00 a.m., approximately an hour and a half after Titanic went down, claiming 1,496 lives.
-For the next four and a half hours, the ship took on the 712 survivors of the disaster from Titanics lifeboats.
+Carpathia arrived at the distress call's position at 4:00 a.m., approximately an hour and a half after Titanic went down, claiming approximately 1,500 lives (sources vary in their estimates).
+For the next four and a half hours, the ship took on the survivors of the disaster from Titanics lifeboats.
 Captain Rostron decided that the survivors should be hoisted aboard the ship through the between-deck entrance nearest the waterline and posted Árpád Lengyel there, because he had paramedic experience and was tasked to perform the initial diagnosis.
 Chief surgeon Francis Edward "Frank" McGee assisted the first class passengers, assistant surgeon Vittorio Risicato the second class passengers.
 Survivors were given blankets and coffee, and then escorted by stewards to the dining rooms.
 Others went on deck to survey the ocean for any sign of their loved ones.
 Throughout the rescue, Carpathias own passengers assisted in any way that they could, offering warm food, beverages, blankets, accommodations, and words of comfort.
-By 9:00 a.m., the last survivor had been picked up from the lifeboats, and Rostron gave the order to sail away from the area. was nearby and offered Carpathia supplies but was told to "shut up" by their wireless operators due to Birma not using a Marconi wireless set.
+By 9:00 a.m., the last survivor had been picked up from the lifeboats, and Rostron gave the order to sail away from the area.